pmedia84/Arc-CSS/README.md

 # Arc CSS V1
  Arc Css framework made with SASS

- Simple framwrok for css, using css grid and also flexbox
+ Simple framwork for css, using css grid and also flexbox

 Basic Nav bar is a side loading nav and animated links slide in from the side.